Language:

 Your workforce looks to you for more than salaries and policies.
 They look for culture, tools, and systems that make performance sustainable.

-Stress management is no longer a personal matter.
-It’s organizational infrastructure.
+Stress management strategies are no longer optional—they are organizational infrastructure.

 We clap for high scorers in school.
 We clap for employees pulling all-nighters.
 But maybe it’s time to clap for those who know how to rest, recover, and sustain.